 The following are examples of items that cannot be included in the cost of attendance increase:

 - connecting cables for non-covered hardware

 - fax machines

 - ink cartridges

 - reams of paper

-The student must initiate the process to include computer costs in the cost of attendance by completing the Computer Purchase form.
+The student must initiate the process to include computer costs in the cost of attendance by contacting a financial aid advisor.
 Costs will only be allowed if they are supported by a purchase receipt (no estimates).
 The computer must have been already purchased and paid for.
-The maximum amount to be added to the cost of attendance is $1,500 or the cost of the computer, whichever is less.
+The maximum amount that can be added to the cost of attendance is $1,500 or the cost of the computer, whichever is less.
 Increasing the cost of attendance allows for additional financial aid eligibility, which is most commonly student loans.

-If the computer is purchased in your final semester at the University of Iowa, this completed form must be submitted before the Registrar's official last day to drop individual semester-length courses for that final semester.
+If the computer is purchased in your final semester at the University of Iowa, this completed form must be submitted before the last week of that semester.